matthijsgroen/fp-experiments/posts/1-intro.md

 In the upcoming posts I would like to take you along the journey I made into Functional Programming.
 This post deliberately ends here, so if you would like to do the challenge yourself, you can do so without spoilers.

+> Note:
+>
+> I originally did this challenge in the beginning of 2019.
+I revisited
+> this challenge again in 2020, and did a typescript implementation. (to
+> learn typescript as well 😄) It does not change the concepts used
+> here, but the implementation will slightly differ.
+When it makes
+> sense, typescript parts are included as well. (full typescript and
+> javascript implementations will be shared at the end of the series).